AirbusCyber/grap/README.md

 Choose how the binaries are disassembled

 - `grap -od (pattern.grapp) samples/*`: disassemble files in folder samples/ with no attempt at matching
-- `grap -f (pattern.grapp) (test.exe)`: force re-disassembling the binary, then matches it against pattern.dot
+- `grap -f (pattern.grapp) (test.exe)`: force re-disassembling the binary, then matches it against pattern.grapp
 - `grap --raw (pattern.grapp) (test.bin)`: disassembling raw file (use --raw-64 for 64 bits binaries)

 Control the verbosity of the output: